zeekus/textfiles/howto_setup_eyaml_on_puppet.md

 pkcs7_public_key:  '/var/lib/puppet/keys/public_key.pkcs7.pem'
 ```

-#7.
-In your reop create a common.eyaml file and put in your secrets.
+# 7. In your repo create a common.eyaml file and put in your secrets.

 This is how you would create a simple encrypted variable.